OmarZarifa/DICE-GAME/README.md

 After running the game successfully, follow the prompts to play the game.

 ### 5. Testing
+This project includes unittests.
+The testfiles are stored in the `tests/` directory.
 #### 5.1 Run the unittests
-This project includes unittests, that can be run with the following command:
+To run the unittest, run the following command:
 ```bash
 make test
 ```